mbabynames search ✿

 Buffy Elise

-Buffy translates to "noble and strong".
+Buffy translates to "God is my oath".
 Elise to "pledged to God".
 Together they create a full-name meaning with real texture.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast